entozoon/validate/README.md

 # Validate.js [![Build Status](https://travis-ci.org/cferdinandi/validate.svg)](https://travis-ci.org/cferdinandi/validate)

+**A wrapper for https://github.com/cferdinandi/validate as they're ignoring my NPM publish requests, and using it directly from github as suggested is mad shonky.**

+## Install

+    npm i --save validate-npm-wrapper

 A lightweight form validation script that augments native HTML5 form validation elements and attributes, providing a better user experience and giving you more control.

 When a visitor leaves a field, Validate.js immediately validates the field and displays an error if applicable.
 It also validates the entire form on submit, and provides support for custom `onSubmit()` functions (for example, Ajax form submission).

 [View the demo](http://cferdinandi.github.io/validate/)

 <hr>

 ### Want to learn how to write your own vanilla JS plugins?
 Check out my [Vanilla JS Pocket Guides](https://vanillajsguides.com/) or join the [Vanilla JS Academy](https://vanillajsacademy.com) and level-up as a web developer. 🚀

 <hr>

 ## Getting Started